SnekAtMiskolc/Magitian_git/CONTRIBUTING.md

 # Contributing

-After reading this file you can just send a pull request that describes the changes you made, if it is a bugfix explain what the bug was and how you found it as well as how i occoured!
+After reading this file you can just send a pull request that describes the changes you made, if it is a bugfix explain what the bug was and how you found it as well as how it occoured!

 ## Rules